We are here to build lasting financial relationships one member at a time.

 On January 16, 1951, the credit union received its charter and became a financial institution operating collectively for Jordan School District employees and their families.

 Jordan Credit Union moved out of a Jordan School District employee’s house and into a previously owned Jordan School District building.
-Nearly a decade later, the credit union relocated its main office across the street.
-Today the Sandy, Utah branch continues to operate as the main office for Jordan Credit Union.
+Nearly a decade later, the credit union relocated its main office across the street into what is now the Sandy Branch.

 Jordan Credit Union expanded its field of membership to include anyone who resides in Salt Lake County, Utah.